Order Management for Multichannel Ecommerce: When Accepting Orders Becomes the Hard Part

 • Aggregation — Pull orders from all channels into one view.
 This is table stakes, but it's also where most "order management software" stops.
 Seeing all your orders in one dashboard doesn't prevent oversells.

-• Validation — Before confirming an order, verify that stock actually exists.
-This sounds obvious, but it requires checking inventory status at the moment of order creation, not relying on whatever count was current when the listing was published.
+• Validation — Before shipping or confirming corrective action, compare the latest known stock state instead of relying on whatever count was current when the listing was published.

 • Audit trails — When something goes wrong, you need to trace back through every step.
 Which order came in first?
 When did inventory update?
 Which sync failed?
 Without this visibility, you're just guessing about what broke.

-• Rollback capability — Orders get cancelled by customers, payments fail, fraud gets detected.
-Your system needs to return that inventory to available status across all channels without creating new discrepancies.
+• Recovery workflow — Orders get cancelled by customers, payments fail, fraud gets detected.
+Teams need a safe way to review and correct the affected channel state without creating new discrepancies.

 Spotting Weak Points in Your Current Setup